The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 disposes of whole or part of their business, or

 disposes of business assets on or after cessation

 TCGA 1992, s 169I(2)

 A disposal for these purposes is any kind of disposal that gives rise to a capital gain.
-Business asset disposal relief is not just available where the business is sold or assets of the business are sold after its cessation.
+BADR is not just available where the business is sold or assets of the business are sold after its cessation.
 A gain would also arise, for example, where the business, or part of it, is gifted to a connected person, or business assets are gifted following cessation of trade.